 Prof. Valentine has won awards for both research and teaching.
-She and collaborators won a Best Paper Award at the CHI Conference on Human Factors in Computing Systems and the Outstanding Paper with Practical Implications award from the Organizational Behavior division of the Academy of Management.
-In 2013, she won the Organization Science/INFORMS dissertation proposal competition and received her PhD from Harvard University.
+She and collaborators won a Best Paper Award at the CHI Conference on Human Factors in Computing Systems and the Outstanding Paper award from the Organizational Behavior division of the Academy of Management.
+In 2013, she won the Organization Science/INFORMS dissertation competition and received her PhD from Harvard University.